InaeKOO/qflownet-tlm/README.md

 ## Bit sequences

-Code for this environment is based on open repository (https://github.com/d-tiapkin/gflownet-rl).
+Code for this environment is based on the open repository (https://github.com/d-tiapkin/gflownet-rl).

+To control hyperparameters, we refer to `bitseq/run.py`.

-Examples of running `DB` with learning rate `0.002` and varying backward approaches:
+Examples of running `DB` from the `bitseq/` directory with learning rate `0.002` and varying backward approaches:

 ```
 python bitseq/run.py --objective db --learning_rate 0.002 --backward_approach tlm